SebaM/ShoPen/Readme.md

 # ShoPen app

 Шо?
 Pen?

 ## Readme

-English version of this readme is available [here](Readme_en.md).
+Ukrainian version of this readme is available [here](Readme.md).

-## Опис
+## Description

-Цей застосунок призначений для використання як система під тестування (SUT) для автоматизації тестування API.
+This app is designed to be a system under test (SUT) for API test automation.
-Це простий застосунок для електронної комерції, який дозволяє користувачам створювати обліковий запис, входити в систему та купувати ручки.
+It is a simple e-commerce app that allows users to create an account, log in, and buy pens.
-Є 2 ролі користувачів: `admin` та `customer`.
+There are 2 user roles: `admin` and `customer`.
-Адміністратор може створювати, видаляти, редагувати ручки в магазині, а також керувати іншими користувачами.
+Admin can manage pens in the shop as well as other users.
-Клієнти можуть купувати ручки.
+Customers can buy pens.

-## Особливості
+## Features

 - ✅ Stateful API
-- ✅ Swagger документація
+- ✅ Swagger doc
-- ✅ Аутентифікація за допомогою сесійного токена на бекенді
+- ✅ Authentication with BE session token
-- ✅ sqlite база даних, яка не потребує встановлення
+- ✅ sqlite db, which is does not require installation
-- ✅ покрито юніт-тестами
+- ✅ covered with unit tests

-## Випадки використання
+## use cases

-- Користувачі можуть реєструватися, входити в систему та виходити з неї.
+- Users can register, log in and log out.
-- Користувачі можуть отримувати та редагувати інформацію про себе.
+- Users can get and edit info about themselves
-- Адміністратори можуть отримувати та редагувати інформацію про будь-якого користувача.
+- Admins can get and edit info about any user
-- Адміністратор може підвищити клієнта до адміністратора.
+- Admin can promote customer to become an admin
-- Адміністратор може встановити суму кредиту клієнта для покупки ручок.
+- Admin can set customer credit amount to buy pens
-- Адміністратор може додавати, видаляти та змінювати кількість ручок на складі.
+- Admin can add, delete and change stock amount of pens
-- Будь-який користувач (навіть без аутентифікації) може отримати список ручок.
+- Any user (even without auth) can get list of pens
-- Клієнт може замовити ручки для покупки.
+- Customer can request pens to be bought
-- Клієнт може завершити операцію покупки протягом короткого періоду часу (за замовчуванням 5 хвилин).
+- Customer can complete purchase operation within a short period of time (5 min by default)
-- Клієнт може скасувати операцію покупки.
+- Customer can cancel purchase operation
-- Клієнт може запросити повернення коштів протягом короткого періоду часу (за замовчуванням 20 хвилин).
+- Customer can request a refund for a short period of time (20 min by default)
-- У разі, якщо клієнт замовляє ручки на велику суму грошей (за замовчуванням 5000), він отримує оптову знижку (за замовчуванням 10%).
+- In case customer requests pens for a big amount of money (5000 by default), it gets a wholesale discount (10% by default)
-- Адміністратор може отримати знижку 20% за замовчуванням на будь-які покупки.
+- Admin can get a discount in 20% by default for any purchases
-- Є сервісний API для скидання налаштувань до заводських: створюється лише 1 користувач та кілька стандартних ручок.
+- There is a service api to do a factory reset: create only 1 user and bunc of default pens

-## Запуск локально
+## Run locally

-1. Клонувати репозиторій
+1. Git clone the repo
 2. `pip install -r requirements.txt`
 3. `python -m local`